doda25-team23/operation/ACTIVITY.md

 ### Ocean

 VM insfrastructure setup, Vagrantfile that provisions 1 control node and 2 worker nodes running Ubuntu 24.04.
 Setup includes NAT and host-only networking, has local ansible provisioners for cross-platform, a shared folder for kubeconfig export, and placeholder Ansible playbooks for Radu to work in.
-Added my SSH key to folder. .
+Added my SSH key to folder.

+--Made the mistake to work directly on main, the commits:
+802a102c62a07a8be3d3859ccb6abe34670a4e5b
+88eb0033b642c3bd320f3b9bb2b04b5ad23dffd4
+3abc237a82f0ed1364b80e528f26a1eceae032c3

 ### Cristian